red-gate/SocV5UserSessions/README.md

 ###### Instructions
 1.Create a branch from `master` called `split-name`.
-- Use the Database Setup instructions above but name it `talkr-split-name`
+- Link the `talkr-split-name` database.
+ 1. Go to the Setup tab.
+ - Choose "Link to my source control system".
+ - Choose "Git".
+ - Browse to the `database` folder inside your `example-talkr` repo.
+ - Click "Link".
 - Solve the above problem, [or use this SQL](/examples/split-name.sql).
 - Use the migrations tab in SQL Source Control to create a migration script covering your change.
 - Commit your migration script.
 - Push to your branch, **don't merge to master yet**.
-- Switch to the `master` branch.
+- Switch back to the `master` branch.

 ### Merging
 Now that you have created a few branches we can test merging by bringing all three of these branches onto `master`.
 ###### Instructions
-1. You can use source tree or your preferred tool of choice to merge each of the three branches: `express-shipping`, `scottish-independence` and `split-name`.
+1. You can use source tree to merge each of the three branches onto `master`:
+ - `express-shipping`
+ - `scottish-independence`
+ - `split-name`
-- When merging you will have conflicts, such as:
+- When merging you will have conflicts:
-  1. `DeploymentOrder.json`, this file will often conflict when merging branches with migration scripts.
-In general you want to take both.
-You can find for more help [here](www.red-gate.com/SOC4/order-file-more-info).
-  - `this.compare.empty-to-end-of-block.patch` This file should describe the end state after both changes you are merging.
-This conflict may be removed in future versions.
-- Push your commits to `master`
+ - What do you understand about them?
+ - How would you do next?